pinacai/PINAC_Workspace/README.md

 <details>
 <summary>
-Overview of File Strcture to Help You Get Started
+Overview of File Structure to Help You Get Started
 </summary>

     .